-A: Chiropractors are being recognized to admit and treat patients in hospitals and to use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
+A: Chiropractors are recognized to admit and treat patients in hospitals and use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
 Hospital privileges were first granted in 1983.

 Q: Do insurance plans cover chiropractic?

 A: Yes.
-Chiropractic care is included in most health insurance plans, including major medical plans, workers’ compensation, Medicare, some Medicaid plans, and Blue Cross Blue Shield plans for federal employees, among others.
-Chiropractic care is also available to active-duty members of the armed forces at more than 60 military bases and is available to veterans at more than 60 major veterans medical facilities.
+Chiropractic care is included in most health insurance plans, including major medical plans, workers compensation, Medicare, some Medicaid plans, and Blue Cross Blue Shield plans for federal employees.
+Chiropractic care is also available to active-duty armed forces at more than 60 military bases and is available to veterans at more than 60 major veterans’ medical facilities.

 Q: What type of education and training do chiropractors have?

-A: Doctors of chiropracticare educated as primary-contact health care providers, with an emphasis on diagnosis and treatment of conditions related to the musculoskeletal system (the muscles, ligaments and joints of the spine and extremities) and the nerves that supply them.
+A: Doctors of chiropractic are educated as primary contact health care providers, emphasizing diagnosis and treatment of conditions related to the musculoskeletal system (the muscles, ligaments, and joints of the spine and extremities) and the nerves that supply them.
 Educational requirements for doctors of chiropractic are among the most stringent of any of the health care professions.
 The typical applicant for chiropractic college has already acquired nearly four years of pre-medical undergraduate college education, including courses in biology, inorganic and organic chemistry, physics, psychology and related lab work.
-Once accepted into an accredited chiropractic college, the requirements become even more demanding — four to five academic years of professional study are the standard.
-Doctors of chiropractic are educated in orthopedics, neurology, physiology, human anatomy, clinical diagnosis including laboratory procedures, diagnostic imaging, exercise, nutrition rehabilitation and more.
-Because chiropractic care includes highly skilled manipulation/adjusting techniques, a significant portion of time is spent in clinical technique training to master these important manipulative procedures.
-In total, the chiropractic college curriculum includes a minimum of 4,200 hours of classroom, laboratory and clinical experience.
-The course of study is approved by an accrediting agency that is fully recognized by the U.S. Department of Education.
+Once accepted into an accredited chiropractic college, the requirements become even more demanding.
+Four to five academic years of professional study are the standard.
+Doctors of chiropractic are educated in orthopedics, neurology, physiology, human anatomy, clinical diagnosis, laboratory procedures, diagnostic imaging, exercise, nutrition rehabilitation, etc. Because chiropractic care includes highly skilled manipulation/adjusting techniques, a significant portion of time is spent in clinical technique training to master these important manipulative procedures.
+The chiropractic college curriculum includes a minimum of 4,200 hours of classroom, laboratory, and clinical experience.
+The course of study is approved by an accrediting agency that the U.S. Department of Education fully recognizes.

 Q: How is a chiropractic adjustment performed?

 A: Chiropractic adjustment or manipulation is a manual procedure that utilizes the highly refined skills developed during the doctor of chiropractic’s intensive years of chiropractic education.
-The chiropractic physician typically uses his or her hands–or an instrument–to manipulate the joints of the body, particularly the spine, in order to restore or enhance joint function.
+The chiropractic physician typically uses their hands–or an instrument–to manipulate the body’s joints, particularly the spine, to restore or enhance joint function.
 This often helps resolve joint inflammation and reduces the patient’s pain.
 Chiropractic manipulation is a highly controlled procedure that rarely causes discomfort.
 The chiropractor adapts the procedure to meet the specific needs of each patient.
 Patients often note positive changes in their symptoms immediately following treatment.

 Q: Is chiropractic treatment ongoing?

 A: The hands-on nature of the chiropractic treatment is essentially what requires patients to visit the chiropractor a number of times.
-To be treated by a chiropractor, a patient needs to be in his or her office.
-In contrast, a course of treatment from medical doctors often involves a pre-established plan that is conducted at home (i.e. taking a course of antibiotics once a day for a couple of weeks).
-A chiropractor may provide acute, chronic, and/or preventive care thus making a certain number of visits sometimes necessary.
+To be treated by a chiropractor, a patient needs to be in their office.
+In contrast, a course of treatment from medical doctors often involves a pre-established plan conducted at home (i.e., taking a course of antibiotics once a day for a couple of weeks).
+A chiropractor may provide acute, chronic, and/or preventive care, thus making a certain number of visits sometimes necessary.
 Your doctor of chiropractic should tell you the extent of treatment recommended and how long you can expect it to last.

 Q: Why is there a popping sound when a joint is adjusted?